ntnu-mr-cancer/dragon_baseline/documentation/development_guide.md

 ## Setup for development
 The DRAGON baseline algorithm provides a common solution to all tasks in the DRAGON benchmark.
 This algoritm was evaluated on the DRAGON benchmark across five architectures and three pretraining strategies, and some of its strengths and weaknesses are described [here](/README.md#where-does-the-dragon-baseline-perform-well-and-where-does-it-not-perform).

 Rather than directly adapting the DRAGON baseline repository, we recommend making a fork of the [DRAGON submission repository](https://github.com/DIAGNijmegen/dragon_submission) as a template for your solution.
 This brings in everyting of the DRAGON baseline, as well as documentation on how to make code changes.
-A clear benefit from starting with the [DRAGON submission repository](https://github.com/DIAGNijmegen/dragon_submission) is that code changes made by you stand out from the code in the DRAGON benchmark.
+A clear benefit from starting with the [DRAGON submission repository](https://github.com/DIAGNijmegen/dragon_submission) is that code changes made by you stand out from the code in the DRAGON baseline.
 This in turn makes it easy to maintain and upgrade to improved versions of the baseline once those come along.

 After making the fork, clone it.
 For the sake of this tutorial, we will assume you put your repositories in the `~/repos` folder (feel free to change this to any other directory).
 Please replace `{YOURUSERNAME}` with your GitHub username.